agentcobra/Win8Wamp/README.md

 Credits
 -------

-Win8Wamp is a project by Omar BERRAYTI
+Win8Wamp is a project by Omar BERRAYTI and forked by Alexandre Lion